-In a town or village where children’s books are rare, even the smallest library can have a transformative effect.
-For over 17 years, we have helped local organizations and indigenous communities in Guatemala create and improve libraries for children.
-Our work has taught us that buildings and books alone are not enough to create communities of readers.
-Instead, we tackle the problem in two ways: by building the capacity of local people to create and maintain highly functioning libraries, and by helping these libraries become dynamic hubs for reading promotion and literacy education.
+In rural Guatemala where children’s books are rare, even the smallest library can have a transformative effect.
+We help local organizations and indigenous communities create and improve libraries for children.
+By building the capacity of local people, stocking shelves with great books, connecting libraries and schools and providing afterschool and summer reading programs, libraries become dynamic hubs for reading promotion and literacy education.

 Because books are so rare, most libraries don’t lend.
 Libraries become a depository of books that users typically don’t have free access to, let alone being able to borrow them.
 The books are kept in a secure place, and, if the library is lucky to have a copier, photo copies of a page are two may be handed out.
 Our training promotes book-lending programs so that children take books home to their parents and siblings.

 When a community approaches us with a desire to establish or improve a library, a needs assessment is developed.
 The need for high-quality children’s books is always a given, but often there is also a need for tables, chairs, building repairs, and cataloging.
 We leverage local interests and resources with additional financial and expertise support.